-I was at the Architectural Digest Design Show a few weeks ago, cutting through one booth on the way to another booth, when I noticed that someone had left this totally sick Fuchsia Pink Crocodile Hermes Bag totally unattended — which is insane, because regardless of what’s inside it, this bag alone is worth as much as a car.
-But what caught my attention even more than the bag’s awesome pinkness, was this hilarious caricature of designer-god Karl Lagerfeld, rendered in vinyl and rabbit fur, and hanging from the purse’s strap on a key ring.
+I was at the Architectural Digest Design Show a few weeks ago, cutting through one booth on the way to another booth, when I noticed that someone had left this totally sick Fuchsia Pink Crocodile Hermes Bag completely unattended — which is insane, because regardless of what’s inside it, this bag alone is worth as much as a car.
+But what caught my attention even more than the bag’s awesome pinkness, was this hilarious caricature of designer-god Karl Lagerfeld, rendered in vinyl and rabbit fur, and hanging from the purse’s strap by a key ring.

 Oh Karl, how cute are you?

 Splash Out Melly is the official name of this smart clutch bag designed by Kate Spade.
 Made of Hologram PVC and engraved with the Kate Spade New York signature, this fierce clutch has a frame closure (14-karat light gold-plated hardware) with Shark Fin bauble and optional chain shoulder strap that folds inside the bag.
 Features one interior slide pocket with detail that reads: “Beware of Sharks.”
 We love it.